-Many people long for starting their businesses.
+Many people dream of beginning their businesses.
 And businesses crop up every day worldwide.
 However, the rate at which they collapse is high.
 According to Investopedia, 30% of the new businesses fail within the first two years.
-50% fail during the first five years.
-And 66% fail during the first ten years.
+Currently, 50% collapse during the first five years and 66% during the first ten years.
 One of the reasons new businesses fail is the failure to take a breath to define their current business position.

 I dedicate this post to all small success-oriented businesses.
-If you want to survive in your first years, it’s essential to learn how to work on your business as opposed to just being in business.
+You must learn how to work on your business rather than just being in business if you want to survive in your first years.
 To effectively do this, you need to take a breath to define your current business position.